Kubernetes Execution Mode#

 export DOCKER_DEFAULT_PLATFORM=linux/amd64

-Take a read of the Dockerfile to understand what it does so that you could use it as a reference in your project.
+Take a look at the Dockerfile to understand its purpose so that you can use it as a reference in your project.

 kind load docker-image dbt-jaffle-shop:1.0.0